JulienAssouline/data-studios-projects/docs/Friends/index.md

 "Friends" was known for many things.
 Humor, love, Central Perk, youth, style, but perhaps most notably, the relationship of the six major characters; Rachel, Ross, Monica, Chandler, Joey, and Phoebe.
 Each with their different personalities and quirks that melded oh so well together.

 But, while each had great chemistry.
-Some characters, friends, spent more time and interacted more with others.
+Some characters, friends, spent more time and interacted more with each other than others.

 One way of measuring this is to look at how often each character mentioned the other.